Xceptions/BoltzmannBeats/README.md

-# tensorflow-music-generator
+# music_generator_rbm
-generates music (midi files) using a Tensorflow Restricted Boltzmann Machine
+generates music (midi files) using a Restricted Boltzmann Machine with code written in tensorflow

 ## Overview
 Use TensorFlow to generate short sequences of music with a [Restricted Boltzmann Machine](http://deeplearning4j.org/restrictedboltzmannmachine.html).
-Original code comes from YouTube, see here: (https://youtu.be/ZE7qWXX05T0)

 ## Dependencies